C23-DF02-DiskusAI-Dicoding-Indonesia/CC-Exploration/README.md

 We prepared the flow for Custom Training ML Model Workflow using Vertex AI just in case the Machine Learning team found dificulties while training their model.

 The Custom Training ML Model Workflow in Vertex AI involves several steps to train and deploy a machine learning model.
-Here is an explanation of the workflow from the beginning:
+Here is an explanation of the workflow:

 1. Data Preparation: The workflow starts with preparing the data for training.
 This may involve extracting data from a SQL database or other data sources and transforming it into a suitable format for training.
 2. Model Development: Once the data is prepared, the next step is to develop the machine learning model.
 This typically involves writing code in a programming language such as Python and using machine learning libraries/frameworks like TensorFlow or PyTorch.
 The model code will define the architecture of the model and specify how it should be trained.